isar/hive/README.md

 final moves = box['danceMoves'] ?? 'waggle';
 ```

 > 🐝 Worker bees are the only bees most people ever see flying around outside the hive.
-They're female, and their roles are to forage for food (pollen and nectar from flowers), build and protect the hive, and clean and circulate air by beating their wings.
+They're female, and their roles are to forage for food, build and protect the hive, and more.

 ### 🧹 Deleting Data